Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 The dynamic key store allows a large number of keys, at the expense of more complex memory management.

+The dynamic key store was added in Mbed TLS 3.6.1.
+It is enabled by `MBEDTLS_PSA_KEY_STORE_DYNAMIC`, which is enabled by default since Mbed TLS 3.6.1.

 #### Dynamic key slot performance characteristics

 Key management and key access have $O(1)$ amortized performance, and mostly $O(1)$ performance for actions involving keys.
 More precisely: